A Chapter In U.S. History Often Ignored: The Flight Of Runaway Slaves To Mexico

 "Under Texas law, Mexicans and enslaved persons were not allowed to be found together or to collaborate or even speak to each other," Hammack says.

-She says when she was growing up in Los Mochis in the state of Sinaloa, Mexico, she never learned about the outsized role that her country played in Texas slavery.
+She says that when she was growing up in Los Mochis in the state of Sinaloa, Mexico, she never learned about the outsize role that her country played in Texas slavery.

 "I didn't know that Mexico was a safe haven for individuals to find freedom in the 19th century."